alekseivillegas/motopress/readme.txt

 Simply by dragging and dropping these objects users are able to create the layout of website page.

-= Layout Editor works with WordPress themes made specially for this plugin. = It is also compatible with the PrimePress theme, which you can download [here](http://www.getmotopress.com/themes/primepress/) absolutely for free.
-To know more how to modify your theme for MotoPress Layout Editor you can following the [link](http://www.getmotopress.com/blog/wordpress-themes-for-motopress/)
+= Layout Editor works with WordPress themes made specially for this plugin. = To know more how to modify your theme for MotoPress Layout Editor you can following the [link](http://www.getmotopress.com/blog/wordpress-themes-for-motopress/)

 Key Benefits of MotoPress Layout Editor: